jjloomis/wordpress-adding-content-to-a-news-site/working-with-media/adding-an-image-with-mp3-to-a-post.md

    * [Change the size of the image](/working-with-media/changing-the-size-of-an-image.md) to **Full column width**
    * When finished, click **Update**
 9. Make sure you're seeing the full Visual editor toolbar \(you should see two rows of tools at the top the editor.\) If necessary, press **Control** **Option** **Z** \(on keyboard\) to turn on the full Visual editor toolbar.
-10. Place the mouse cursor at the start of the body text \(on the same line as the body text.\) Click the **Horizontal line** button \(in second row of Visual Editor toolbar.\) A horizontal line will appear between the image caption and the body text.
+10. Place the mouse cursor at the start of the body text \(on the same line as the body text.\) Click the **Horizontal line** button \(in second row of Visual editor toolbar.\) A horizontal line will appear between the image caption and the body text.
 11. When finished, click **Publish** or **Update**.